The Lamber Goodnow legal team at Fennemore Craig is proud to announce the 2019 winners of the Lamber Goodnow Education Scholarships!

 Gabriella Sergi’s life instantly changed forever at age five when her father was sent to prison.
 Traumatized by the experience, it was not until college where Gabby met others with similar backgrounds who grew up with their parents behind bars.
 Her education transformed her into a community leader, educating hundreds of at-risk and system-involved juvenile justice youth about their rights, consequences of crime, and life skills with Fresh Lifelines for Youth.
 Currently a 1L at University of California Hastings College of the Law in San Francisco, CA, Sergi plans on becoming a Public Defender in the Bay Area, continuing to serve those impacted by mass incarceration and our criminal justice systems.

 Having witnessed a family member die due to a physician’s neglect, DeMario Butts has pursued a career in medicine with a goal of helping people live healthier, longer lives through competent and compassionate healthcare.
 His goal as a physician is to lobby and educate lawmakers on the importance of preventative health measures, the need for improving the communication modalities used to reach and educate patients and resources to improve the cultural competence and awareness among healthcare providers.
 Currently a fourth-year medical student at Howard University College of Medicine, ten years from now, DeMario sees himself as an academic practitioner with a predilection for teaching and public policy.

 Physical Therapist/Occupational Therapist Scholarship One for $1,000

-This year’s scholarships program is now open.
-Thanks in advance for your interest — and here’s to “minds on fire” — great ideas and innovative thought that changes things for the better.
+Our 2020 scholarships program is now open.
+Thanks for your interest — and here’s to following your own path; one that matches your vision for a brighter future.